-Walla Walla High School's academic year is divided into two semesters with official grades reported in January and in June.
+Walla Walla High School’s academic year is divided into two semesters with official grades reported in January and in June.
 Students are on a regular schedule consisting of 47 minute periods.
 Four days a week, students attend a Flex-Period for 29 minutes, where they get specialized academic help from teachers in specific subjects.

 Walla Walla High School offers a comprehensive curriculum.
 Program options range from special education and ELL services to Honors and AP courses.
 There are also half-day programs available through the local Skills Center, where students can receive certifications.
-Students may also begin earning high school credit in middle school through an accelerated program in mathematics.
-WWHS offers 13 Honors courses and 15 AP courses.
+Students may also begin earning high school credit in middle school through an accelerated program in mathematics and Spanish.
+WWHS offers 10 Honors courses and 16 AP courses.

 Students also have the option of taking college courses through the following programs: